leohenrypapa/devcell-platform/docs/api/01_auth_api.md

 # Auth API

 The Auth API handles authentication and basic user management for the DevCell Platform backend.
-It issues JWT access tokens and exposes a minimal set of user utility endpoints used by the frontend.
+It issues **opaque bearer tokens** backed by a `sessions` table and exposes user/profile/admin utilities.

 All routes are served from the `auth.py` router and, unless stated otherwise, accept and return JSON.